KafayatAkinwande/Product-Performance-And-User-Journey-Analysis/README.md

 - Expand email product campaigns -Send more product-focused emails with clear Add to Cart buttons.
 These users already have intent.
 Make acting on it easy.
 - Increase social media product tagging- Tag more products in posts and stories.
 Let users shop without leaving the feed or browsing multiple pages.
 - Enhance recommendation widgets - Add Quick Add to Cart buttons on homepage, category pages, and post-purchase screens.
 Capture impulse decisions in the moment.
-#### Reduce Active Removal Through Improved Value Transparency
+#### Reduce Active Removal Through Improved Value Transparency (46% Active Removal Rate)
-- Implement exit-intent intervention - When users attempts to remove item, trigger popup: "Wait!
+- Implement exit-intent intervention - When users attempt to remove an item, trigger popup: "Wait!
 Here's 10% off this item" or "Customers also bought cheaper alternative instead."
 Test message variants for effectiveness.
-- Add social proof at cart stage - Display "127 people bought this today" or "4.5★ based on 1,234 reviews" for items in cart.
-Reinforces purchase decision when users are wavering.
+- Add social proof at cart stage - Display purchase counts ('127 people bought this today') and ratings ('4.5★ based on 1,234 reviews') directly in the cart view.
+Reinforces purchase decision when users are having contemplations.
-#### Implement Cart Recovery Campaign for Passive Abandoners
+#### Implement Cart Recovery Campaign for Passive Abandoners (26% of Cart Users)
 - Automated email sequence - Email #1 at 1 hour: "You left items in your cart."
 Email #2 at 24 hours: "Still interested?
 Cart expires soon."
 Email #3 at 72 hours: "Last chance—complete your order."
-- Include product images and direct checkout link - Show exact items left in cart with prices and "Complete Purchase" button going straight to checkout.
+- Include product images and direct checkout link in emails - Show the exact items left in cart with a single 'Complete Purchase' button that bypasses browsing entirely.
-- Test incentive in final email - A/B test with vs. without 10% discount in 72-hour email to measure incremental conversion vs. margin impact.
+- A/B test an incentive in the final email: Test with and without a 10% discount in the 72-hour email to measure incremental conversion against margin impact.

 ### 5.b 7-Day Activation Rate

 Users who do not purchase in the first 7 days are very unlikely to convert later.
 The first week is the make-or-break window.
 If we do not win them early, we lose them.

+#### Optimise First-Hour Conversion Experience
+- Exit-intent intervention on first visit - For new users showing exit signals, trigger a time-limited first-purchase offer or bestseller prompt.
+- Reduce checkout friction - Minimise steps between cart and confirmed purchase.
+Each additional step in the checkout flow has an outsized impact on Day-0 conversion.
+- Optimise mobile experience - Impulse purchases disproportionately occur on mobile.
+Product imagery, cart interaction, and payment confirmation must all be frictionless on small screens.

 #### Scale Direct-to-Cart Acquisition Channels (12% Activation Rate)
 - Direct-to-Cart users activate at 12%, more than double Traditional Browsers at 5%.
 Growing this segment from 2.5% to 5% of traffic delivers disproportionate activation gains.
 This can be achieved by expanding **email product campaigns**, **increasing social commerce product tagging**, and **implementing influencer affiliate program**.

-#### Optimize First-Hour Conversion Experience
-- 80% of Day 0 purchases occur within 1 hour of first arrival.
-This impulse window represents the highest-conversion opportunity but also the highest-friction risk.
-It should be well protected.
-It can be optimised through the **implementation of exit-intent intervention**, **reduced checkout friction**, **optimized mobile experience**.

 ### 5.c 90-Day Cohort Retention

-#### Optimize the Day 8-30 Retention Window (60% of Retention Formation Occurs Here)
+#### Optimize the Day 8-30 Retention Window (60% of Retention Happens Here)

-The retention curve shows steepest growth from Day 7 (7%) to Day 30 (17%), adding 10 percentage points.
-This is the critical window where most loyalty is formed.
-The goal is to convert undecided users with targeted incentive during this last high-conversion window.
+The retention curve adds 10 percentage points between Day 7 and Day 30.
+This is the highest-leverage window for converting undecided buyers with targeted incentive during into repeat customers.

-- Implement "How's It Going?"
-Check-In Email Trigger 10 days after first purchase.
-- For Fast-Consumption Products with predictable depletion, send Replenishment Reminder emails on Day 21.
-This should show product image, direct reorder link and discount on recurring orders
-- Before momentum fades, send a time-bound offer for first-time buyers.
-Personalize recommendations based on what they bought.
-Create urgency but keep it credible on Day 30.
+- Day 10 check-in email: Send a 'How's it going?' email 10 days post-purchase.
+Personal tone, product-specific, with a recommendation for a complementary item.
+- Day 21 replenishment reminder (fast-consumption products): For mascaras, foundations, and other consumables, send a product-specific reorder prompt with a direct reorder link.
+- Day 30 time-limited offer: For first-time buyers who have not yet returned, send a personalised offer with urgency.
+Base recommendations on what the user purchased, not generic bestsellers.

-#### Investigate and Replicate October Cohort's 32% Retention Success
+#### Investigate and Replicate October Cohort's 32% Retention Performance

-October 2019 cohort retained 32% versus November's 25%, a 28% performance gap.
+October outperformed November by 7 percentage points on 90-day retention despite lower acquisition volume.
+Understanding what drove this gap is a high-priority strategic question.

-- Compare Marketing Channel Mix (October vs November).
-Was October more organic?
+- Compare Marketing Channel Mix (October vs November) - Was October more organic?
 Less discount heavy?
 Higher intent traffic?
 Identify what brought better customers.
-- Review promotions and pricing (if any).
-Did November Black Friday/Cyber Monday affect behaviour?
+- Review promotions and pricing (if any)- Did November Black Friday/Cyber Monday affect behaviour?
 Were discounts too aggressive?
 Did free shipping thresholds change?
-- Analyze Product Mix Purchased.
-Did October buyers purchase different product categories?
-Product quality or satisfaction differences?
+- Analyse product category mix: Did October buyers purchase different categories with stronger replenishment cycles?
+Product-level satisfaction differences would show up in repurchase timing data.
-- Assess Traffic Source Quality and Referral sources, Paid vs organic ratio Geographic or demographic shift.

 October’s performance suggests that how customers are acquired matters more than how many are acquired.
 Scaling via promotions can inflate top-of-funnel growth, but sustainable revenue is driven by cohorts acquired through product-driven intent, not discount urgency.

 #### Bridge the Direct-to-Cart Retention Gap (6% → Target 15%)
-Direct-to-Cart users activate efficiently (12% rate) but retain poorly (6%), representing acquisition investment with minimal lifetime value return.
+Direct-to-Cart users activate efficiently (12%) but retain poorly (6%), representing acquisition investment with minimal lifetime value return.
+The goal is to build post-acquisition brand connection that Traditional Browsers develop naturally through browsing.
-- Implement Post-Purchase Education Sequence for Direct-to-Cart Buyers Within 24 hours of first purchase to build connection.
+- Within 24 hours of first purchase, send content that builds product connection — usage tips, ingredient stories, complementary products.
+Replicate the browsing experience they skipped.
-- Segment Direct-to-Cart Users by Campaign Source: Not all Direct-to-Cart traffic is equal, then analyse retention by campaign type: Email subscribers (likely higher intent), Social media ads (possibly lower quality), Influencer affiliate links (depends on influencer-brand alignment) etc
+- Segment Direct-to-Cart Users by Campaign Source: Not all Direct-to-Cart traffic is equal.
+Email subscribers likely retain better than cold social ad traffic.
+Analyse retention by campaign type before applying a single retention strategy to all Direct-to-Cart users.
 - Test Hybrid Journey: Campaign Landing → Browsing Encouraged.
-Instead of campaign emails with direct "Add to Cart" links, test landing users on curated collection/bundles pages
+Instead of campaign emails with direct "Add to Cart" links, test landing users on curated collection/bundles pages that encourage browsing before cart entry.

 #### Reduce Day 0 Repurchase Friction (Diagnostic Improvement)
 1,349 users (2.4% of first-time buyers) make a second purchase on the same day as their first - signaling potential checkout or merchandising friction.
 This is Not Retention: Day 0 repurchase measures transactional issues, not loyalty.
 However, reducing friction improves customer experience and potentially converts split purchases into larger single orders.